AlouiLouai/bun.js-express-server/next.md

 - student :
     - display all documents + figureout search engine for better filter in categories and professors
     - figure out stripe payement for documents

-    -- need to figureout when the access token end to redirect to login directly